Do people buy paper vs ebooks

 - if: '$CI_COMMIT_BRANCH == "master"'

-It uses a Java 17 image (no, we haven’t upgraded to 21 yet).
+The pipeline uses a Java 21 image (last LTS as of when set up).
 I added FF_TIMESTAMPS so the log output tells me how long everything takes.
 (The free plan gives you a certain number of build minutes per month so this is important.
 Using this information we decided not to have the build create the deployment artifact (which minifies files and zips them up) as that took a bunch of time and the people who deploy always run that locally anyway.

 The apt-get takes about 15 seconds to install Ant (I checked this because I would have included Ant in the repo if it was slow).
 Next comes actually running the dist target of the build which compiles, runs the JUnit tests and PMD for static analysis.